Seanny123/ShortStories/cured.md

 "Hey," I say, "do you need someone to talk to?"

 She looks up.
-It's my ex.
+It's Abby.
 She got a haircut and I didn't recognize her.

 "Are you kidding me?" she says.